 Colombia awarded new oil and natural gas blocks today as the fastest-growing major oil producer in Latin America looks to begin offshore exploration and join the global shale boom.

 Ecopetrol SA (ECOPETL), Colombia’s state-run producer, won 12 blocks and a venture between Andes Energia Argentina SA and Integra Oil & Gas picked up seven, Orlando Cabrales, head of the National Hydrocarbons Agency, told reporters.
 Exxon Mobil Corp.
-(XOM), Royal Dutch Shell Plc (RDSA) and Hocol SA were also among the winners.
+(XOM:US), Royal Dutch Shell Plc (RDSA) and Hocol SA were also among the winners.